U Idioms

 up and around

-- out of bed and moving about, moving from one place to another
+- out of bed and moving around, moving from one place to another

 I was up and around before 6:00 AM this morning.